 This body will also provide liaison between national bodies for the promotion of equal opportunities.
-The draft Decision relating to the setting up of this advisory committee has been drawn up on the basis of experience acquired during its informal operation in 1981 and supplements the abovementioned action programme.
+The draft Decision relating to the setting up of this advisory committee has been drawn up on the basis of experience acquired during its informal operation in 1981 and supplements the above-mentioned action programme.

-The new Community body will in no way be a substitute for the usual channels for consultation on employment questions-particularly with the two sides of industry-but will supplement it; moreover both sides of industry will be associated with the Committee's work as observers.
+The new Community body will in no way be a substitute for the usual channels for consultation on employment questions - particularly with the two sides of industry - but will supplement it; moreover both sides of industry will be associated with the Committee's work as observers.
 Indeed, consultation through the normal channels has already taken place in preparation for this Decision.

-The Committee's main task being to advise the Commission, it is incumbent on the latter to take a decision on the questions (OJ L 20, 28.1.1982).
+The Committee's main task being to advise the Commission, it is incumbent on the latter to take a decision on the question.

+Commission Decision

-Commission Decision of 9 December 1981 relating to the setting up of an Advisory Committee on Equal Opportunities for Women and Men (82/43/EEC)
+relating to the setting up of an Advisory Committee on Equal Opportunities for Women and Men